 At this time, there are only a few areas in North America were winter tires are mandatory.
 In some Canadian provinces, only tires bearing the Mountain/Snowflake symbol are considered acceptable winter/snow tires, and by law must be used from October through March.
 Winter tire usage laws are under consideration for some northern U.S. states as well, but for the time-being, good all-season tires that carry the M+S symbol continue to be the broader definition for the minimum acceptable levels of winter traction.
 M+S rated tires or snow chains are usually permitted in mountain passes and other areas under winter weather advisory conditions.

 Regardless of the local laws and regulations, winter tires are proven to increase safety and reduce accidents if you regularly drive in snow, slush, ice, or cold conditions, or live in an area that regularly experiences winter temperatures below 45 degrees.
-Visit Tires-easy.com to find all your winter/snow tire needs or check out another helpful post, Buying Tires Online – What to Know.
+Visit Tires-easy.com to find all your winter/snow tire needs or check out another helpful post, How to Buy Tires Online: A Complete Guide.